michaelvan996/creatorverse/README.md

 Link to imgur: https://imgur.com/roTyViI

 ## Notes
-- Initially, I encountered challenges when trying to access the database, both in terms of reading from it and writing to Supabase.
-- It was somewhat tricky to efficiently pass information between props.
-- Crafting the CSS for cards and individual creator pages proved to be a time-consuming process before achieving the desired result.
+- Initially the documentation was easy to follow.
+However, the databse need to have unique value for some CRUD functionalities to work
+- There are complexities and need more attentions on passing in props and manage state
-- My initial experience with routing and implementing redirects was a bit challenging, but I found it quite fascinating once I had it all set up.
+- My initial experience with routing and implementing redirects was a bit challenging.
+However, it was well worth it after realize how intuitive it is

 ## License
 Copyright [2023] [Michael Van]